toa-io/toa/documentation/contributing/cycle.md

 ### Write the Code

-Add the implementation of the solution in compliance with the solution described in the discussion document until all behaviour tests are *green* and the feature branch is closed according to existent flow.
+Add the implementation in compliance with the solution described in the discussion document until behaviour tests are *green* and the feature branch is closed according to existent flow.

 See [development requirements](development.md).